 “Be empathetic to what other people are going through,” Schnall added.
 “Be innovative in how we’re thinking.
 It doesn’t matter if you’re Tom Hanks or Prince Charles, you can get this disease.
 We need to look at how we’re treating our Earth, and our animals, as well.”

 Schnall summed up her thoughts with this encouraging statement: “The more that we’re lifting each other’s work, we can feel our collective power.
 And I feel like that grows.”

-	Kiersten wrapped up the conversation by speaking to Philanthropy Women‘s role as a provider of feminist media.
+Kiersten wrapped up the conversation by speaking to Philanthropy Women‘s role as a provider of media on feminist giving.

 “This virtual piece is becoming more important, and our presence on the ground is becoming more important.
 We’re being pushed in these different directions that are part of a larger picture, speaking to why we’re in the position we’re in, and how that reflects on current leadership.”